-Tips on Hiring a Siding Contractor
+How to Hire a Siding Contractor

 If you have friends or neighbors who have recently had siding installed, ask them who their contractor was and whether they would recommend them.
 Ask them about their experience with the contractor.
 Did they get what they were promised?
 Was it done on time and within budget?
 How was the customer service they received?
 Look at the siding on their home--is it a quality job?

 It’s always advisable to get more than one bid or estimate on your siding project.
-Most reputable contractors will provide a free estimate.
+Most reputable siding installation contractors will provide a free estimate.
 Have them come to your home and review the requirements and specifications to come up with a bid.

-Check References and Reviews
+4. Check References and Reviews

 Ask the contractors for contact information of other customers they’ve done jobs for.
 They should be able to provide at least three references.
 When you check their references, ask questions regarding:

-- Timeliness--Did they complete the job in the timeframe promised?
+- Timeliness--Did they complete the job in the time frame promised?

-- Costs--Did they stay within the initially-quoted budget?
+- Costs--Did they stay within the initially quoted budget?

 - Durability--Did the siding stand the test of time or were there issues with it as time went on?